sphinx-themes/sphinx-themes.org/sample-docs/kitchen-sink/domains/api_restructuredtext_domain.rst

 Directives in the reStructuredText domain
 -----------------------------------------

-The domain name is ``rst``, see https://www.sphinx-doc.org/en/master/usage/domains/restructuredtext.html
+The domain name is ``rst``.
+See https://www.sphinx-doc.org/en/master/usage/domains/restructuredtext.html.

 .. rst:directive:: my_directive